Stephen Talbot

-Stephen Henderson Talbot (born February 28, 1949) is a TV documentary producer, writer and reporter.
+Stephen Henderson Talbot (born February 28, 1949) is a journalist and documentary filmmaker.
 Talbot directed and produced "The Movement and the 'Madman' " for the PBS series American Experience in 2023.
 He is a longtime contributor to the Public Broadcasting Service (PBS) who worked for over 16 years for the series Frontline.
 Talbot has won Emmys, Peabodys, DuPonts and a George Polk Award for his documentaries.